dhutapratama/docs/authorization.md

 <a name="authorizing-actions-via-gates"></a>
 ### Authorizing Actions

 To authorize an action using gates, you should use the `allows` or `denies` methods provided by the `Gate` facade.
 Note that you are not required to pass the currently authenticated user to these methods.
-Laravel will automatically take care of passing the user into the gate closure.
+Lets will automatically take care of passing the user into the gate closure.
 It is typical to call the gate authorization methods within your application's controllers before performing an action that requires authorization:

     <?php